2015 United Kingdom general election: Wales

 Wales has a number of smaller parties which, again, do not tend to make much impact in the general elections.
 In 2015, the Labour Party continued to dominate Welsh politics at the general elections.

 Pacts and possible coalitions

-Coalitions have been rare in the United Kingdom, because the first-past-the-post system has usually led to one party winning an overall majority in the Commons.
+Coalitions have been rare in the United Kingdom, because the system of first-past-the-post voting has usually led to one party winning an overall majority in the Commons.
 However, with the outgoing Government being a coalition and with opinion polls not showing a large or consistent lead for any one party, there was much discussion about possible post-election coalitions or other arrangements, such as confidence and supply agreements.

 Some UK political parties that only stand in part of the country have reciprocal relationships with parties standing in other parts of the country.
 These include: